R-HARHSITH/Capital_Quiz/README.md

-At present databse postgres is in local host format so it mightnot work
+At present databse postgres is in local host format so it might not work